roc-lang/roc/roc-for-elm-programmers.md

 * The type `[ Foo, Bar Float ]` is a **closed** tag union.
 * The type `[ Foo ]*` is an **open** tag union.

-You can pass either `x` to `toInt` because an open tag union is type-compatible with any closed tag union which contains its tags (in this case, the `Foo` tag).
+You can pass `x` to `toInt` because an open tag union is type-compatible with any closed tag union which contains its tags (in this case, the `Foo` tag).
 You can also pass `y` to `toInt` for the same reason.